 1. Exploiting play to build positive relationship with your kid

-An effective way of curbing and managing behavioral issues is by developing positive child-parent relationship via play.
+An effective way of curbing and managing behavioral issues is by developing a positive child-parent relationship via play.
 This approach, according to Dr. Rinaldi, can lead to cessation of disruptive behaviors because pre-kindergarteners learn that they do not have to ‘act out’ to attract the attention of their parents or others.

 For this reason, it is advisable to play with your kid several times every week.
 Such interaction makes kids feel loved, bolsters their self-esteem, and makes them feel important.
 At the same time, parents can use playtime to model essential social skills such as sharing, cooperation, and asking.
-This is in addition to helping kids hone their problem solving skills, develop and use their imagination, and develop their vocabulary.
+This is in addition to helping kids hone their problem-solving skills, develop and use their imagination, and develop their vocabulary.

 In spite of these positives, Dr. Rinaldi states some parents barely have time to play and interact with their kids due to tight/demanding work schedules and resentment/anger related to their child’s behavior.
-Rinaldi encourages such parents to try to overcome these obstacles and become more involved in theirs toddler’s play activities.
+Rinaldi encourages such parents to try to overcome these obstacles and become more involved in their toddler’s play activities.
 Studies have shown that kids who spend regular playtime with their parents tend to be more creative, have fewer behavioral problems, and have higher self-confidence, according to Rinaldi.